 Find out more on how to avoid high interest loans.

-What’s More Important: Lower Fees (APR) Or A Lower Yearly Rate (AIR)?
+What’s More Important: A lower APR vs A Lower Yearly Rate (AIR)?

 These days, most lenders will use a combination of AIR and APR to tally up the total cost of your loan.
 Then again, there are specific circumstances where either type of rate could be considered “better” than the other.
 For instance: